delexw/jquery-quizmatch/README.md

 1. If you want to choose another template engin for the plugin, you are able to use your own logic to load templates by overwriting method $.fn.aylquizmatch.default.utilities.loadTemplates.
 2. If you want to use drag and drop API provided by 3rd party, for instance jQueryUI, overwrite $.fn.aylquizmatch.draggable and $.fn.aylquizmatch.droppable in order to execute your own binding for the two events.

+## TODO
+1. make template option work
+2. use Gulp to complie and release it
+3. add animation features